nodelogicau/coucal-workflows/README.md

 Users are provided the option to subscribe to all collections from the teams they are included in.
 Once subscribed a team member will receive notifications of work planning, tasks and other collection-based activities.

+## Collections

+Collections are general purpose spaces for managing work and collaboration.
+Some examples may include:

+- Issue tracker for a support team relating to a specific product or service
+- Project planner for new initiatives, feature enhancements, etc.
+- Asset management, including hardware, software or other assets
+- Team ceremonies, including regular meetings, important dates, etc.
+- Metrics tracking
+- ...